OverClock-11/Rhad/README.md

 # Rhad
-This is a repository about Rhad with its Fortran and Matlab code
+This is a repository about Rhad with its Fortran and Mathematica code